Crisps, Glorious Crisps

 Tyrrells’ USP is its ability to produce limited edition crisps that celebrate the change in season and iconic English events e.g. The Queens Jubilee.
 Tyrrells crisps are sold around the world.

-Tyrrells challenged Spider to build its brand reputation and boost brand awareness as the most entertaining crisp brand.
-With no advertising spend for most of the campaign, Spider was solely responsible for the increased consumer awareness of Tyrrells between 2011 and 2016.
+Tyrrells challenged us to build its brand reputation and boost brand awareness as the most entertaining crisp brand.
+With no advertising spend for most of the campaign, our Tyrrells PR team was solely responsible for the increased consumer awareness of Tyrrells between 2011 and 2016.
 We knew we needed to think outside the box and devise a series of creatives that played on the brand’s character of English eccentricity.

 Oliver Rudgard, Then-Marketing Director of tyrrells